Dance Video Index

 Kuu (Emptiness)

-Premiere of Ohno Yoshito's solo work "Kuu" (Emptiness).
+Premiere of Yoshito Ohno's solo work "Kuu" (Emptiness).
 The performance commemorated the 100th anniversary of the founding of the Japan Society, and was part of "Kazuo Ohno 101: Three-Week Butoh Parade" project.
 The performance begins with Yoshito standing turned away from the audience, presenting his back, which he cited as a distinctive characteristic of butoh.
-He then performs a number of short pieces, including one choreographed by Hijikata Tatsumi in 1985.
-Towards the end a video piece is shown - "Sehnsucht" (2007) by Tanaka Seiji (filmmaker, butoh dancer and Yoshito's student) - followed by a finale in which Yoshito performs with a hand puppet modelled after Ohno Kazuo.
-The performance took place on Ohno Kazuo's 101st birthday.
+He then performs a number of short pieces, including one choreographed by Tatsumi Hijikata in 1985.
+Towards the end a video piece is shown - "Sehnsucht" (2007) by Seiji Tanaka (filmmaker, butoh dancer and Yoshito's student) - followed by a finale in which Yoshito performs with a hand puppet modelled after Kazuo Ohno.
+The performance took place on Kazuo Ohno's 101st birthday.

 - Performer(s)